 The Medical Assisting curriculum provides strong educational foundation for career growth.
 Students receive primary training in anatomy, physiology, medical emergencies, microbiology, pharmacology, and psychology.
 Our program focuses on teaching essential medical terminology, patient scheduling, medical billing and coding, clinical assistance, medical law and ethics.

 Students also study healthcare administration, which encompasses topics like insurance practices, requirements, regulations and how to ensure proper reimbursement for services.
-Professors for all clinical courses are licensed medical doctors (MDs).

 Graduates of our Medical Assisting Program are trained to be proficient in preparing medical documents, reports and capable of performing duties both the front office and examining room of any healthcare facility.